 If a hermit crab knows it is scheduled to molt, it may willingly shed a limb or claw.

 This is likeliest if the claw has imperfections, such as minor injury.
 A hermit crab would sometimes rather lose a frustrating appendage and start over.

-If your hermit crab loses its claw, look for these other symptoms of impending molt:
+If a hermit crab loses its claw, look for these other symptoms of impending molt:

-- Drinking and bathing more (storing water in the shell)
+- Drinking and bathing more while storing water in the shell.

 If these signs are present, your hermit crab will soon start molting.
 Consider moving it to an isolated tank so the molt can be concluded in peace.

 Losing a claw needn’t be a disaster for a hermit crab, but neither is it ideal.
-If your hermit crab loses a large or small cheliped, learn what caused this to happen and monitor your other pets.
+If a hermit crab loses a large or small cheliped, learn what caused this and monitor the others.